beeware/beeware/docs/tutorial/tutorial-7.rst

 Adding a package
 ================

-We're going to add a message to the the dialog box.
+Let's modify our application to say a little bit more than just "Hi, there!".

-`Faker <https://faker.readthedocs.io/en/stable/>`__ is a Python package that generates fake data for you, including fake names and fake text blocks.
-The names, and words in the text block, are generated from an arbitrary list of words provided by Faker.
+To generate some more interesting text for the dialog, we're going to use a library called `Faker <https://faker.readthedocs.io/en/stable/>`__ .
+Faker is a Python package that generates fake content, including names and text blocks.
+The names and words in the text block are generated from an arbitrary list of words provided by Faker.
+We're going to use Faker to construct a fake message, as if someone is responding to the user.

-Let's add ``faker`` to our app.
+We start by adding ``faker`` to our app.
 Add an import to the top of the ``app.py`` to import ``faker``::

     import faker